Karl Lagerfeld: Fashion

-In 2002, Lagerfeld asked Renzo Rosso, the founder of Diesel, to collaborate with him on a special denim collection for the Lagerfeld Gallery.
-The collection, Lagerfeld Gallery by Diesel, was co-designed by Lagerfeld and then developed by Diesel's creative team, under the supervision of Rosso.
-It consisted of five pieces that were presented during the designer's catwalk shows during Paris Fashion Week and then sold in highly limited editions at the Lagerfeld Galleries in Paris and Monaco and at the Diesel Denim Galleries in New York and Tokyo.
-During the first week of sales in New York, more than 90% of the trousers were sold out, even though prices ranged from $240 to $1,840.
-In a statement after the show in Paris, Rosso said: "I am honored to have met this fashion icon of our time.
-Karl represents creativity, tradition and challenge, and the fact that he thought of Diesel for this collaboration is a great gift and acknowledgement of our reputation as the prêt-à-porter of casual wear".

 In December 2006, Lagerfeld announced the launch of a new collection for men and women dubbed K Karl Lagerfeld, which included fitted T-shirts and a wide range of jeans.
 In September 2010, the Couture Council of The Museum at the Fashion Institute of Technology presented Lagerfeld with an award created for him, The Couture Council Fashion Visionary Award, at a benefit luncheon at Avery Fisher Hall, in New York City.
 In November 2010, Lagerfeld and Swedish crystal manufacturer Orrefors announced a collaboration to design a crystal art collection.
 The first collection was launched in spring 2011, called Orrefors by Karl Lagerfeld.

 In 2012 Lagerfeld released his photo-book The Little Black Jacket which featured entertainers, models, and friends of his.
 In 2014, Palm Beach Modern Auctions announced that many of Lagerfeld's early sketches for the House of Tiziani in Rome would be sold.

-Lagerfeld's work in fashion houses garnered him to be considered the Chameleon of fashion.
-Said by Anna Sui and Clare Waight Keller, they emphasized Lagerfeld's ability to elevate the rich history of fashion houses into the modern-day context.
+Because his designs changed depending on which fashion house he was working for, designers such as Anna Sui and Clare Waight Keller praised his "chameleon-like versatility".
+In November 2015, Karl Lagerfeld was presented with the Outstanding Achievement Award at the British Fashion Awards.
+Anna Wintour, Editor in Chief of American Vogue, presented the award.

+Collaborations

+Karl Lagerfeld was well known for his collaborations with brands and individuals.
+Some of his notable collaborations during the 2000s and 2010s include the following: